Satellite-im/Uplink/README.md

 | ffmpeg | brew install ffmpeg |

 a.
-For it works, we need to install ffmpeg -> brew install ffmpeg for macOS And for windows, I followed steps on this site here
+For it works, we need to install ffmpeg -> brew install ffmpeg for macOS And for windows, I followed the steps on this site here

 **Windows 10+**
 | Dep  | Install Command                                                  |